Selena Gomez Is Challenging Beauty & Mental Health Standards With Rare Beauty

 When Selena Gomez first set out to create Rare Beauty two years ago, she dreamed of launching a line of cosmetics that truly bridged the gap between the worlds of beauty and mental health, something she felt was lacking from the makeup aisle.
 Now, that vision is a reality — and it's so much more than just foundation and highlighter (but there is foundation and highlighter, too).

-Gomez, sitting in a pale-pink powder room — to match her new packaging — with a voluminous blowout and wearing her signature red lipstick in the shade Inspire, called in over Zoom to give me the rundown on Rare Beauty, which launches today at Sephora and the official brand website.
+Gomez, sitting in a pale-pink powder room — to match her new packaging — with a voluminous blow-dry and wearing her signature red lipstick in the shade Inspire, called in over Zoom to give me the rundown on Rare Beauty, which launches today.
 "I wanted this line to feel like everything fits together, and that you could trust it," Gomez says.

 Advertisement